DeltaCream/daredevil/REVISIONS.md

 ### October 7, 2025
 1. add functionality assigning and re-assigning different titles to people
 2. cards should show filter depending on what to show (frontend, backend, employees, supervisors, managers)

+### October 17, 2025
+1. make it responsive so that it is usable on mobile
+2. update dashboard sidebar so that navigation is:
+> grouped by section
+> sections are collapsible
+> sidebar has submenus
+> might have a calendar

+a.
+Graph and kanban:
+attendance - daily, weekly, monthly vacancy - daily (8 AM - 6 PM), hourly, available and not available leaves - number of people on leave